Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 In the following examples I will show how we program a PE runtime crypter for x64 applications in C++.
 Prior knowledge of C++, WinAPI and PE file format is welcome.
-Crypter are used by hackers / penetration testers to evade antivirus detection by encrypting malware.
+Crypter are used by "hackers" to evade antivirus detection by encrypting malware.
 This makes it possible to place and execute the malware on the target system without alarms.

 ## Detection options